BoHuangLab/Transfer-Learning-Denoising/README.md

 ![timeUnet Architecture](Images/architecture.png)

 The network was initially trained on the [Fluorescence Microscopy Dataset (FMD)](https://curate.nd.edu/show/und:f4752f78z6t).
 In our study, further tuning is done by training on application specific data.
+Pixel masking, as see in [noise2self](https://github.com/czbiohub/noise2self) was also explored to produce even better denoising results.

 ## Getting Started